2\pi-grafting and complex projective structures with generic holonomy: Sequence of pleated surfaces

 Let $T$ be the trivalent tree dual to the Farey tessellation (see for example \cite{Bonahon09}).
-Then the vertices of $T$ bijectively correspond to the ideal triangulations of $\hat{F}_i$ and the edges to diagonal exchanges of the ideal triangulations.
+Then the vertices of $T$ bijectively correspond to the ideal triangulations of $\hat{F}_i$ and the edges to {\it diagonal exchanges} of the ideal triangulations --- a {\it diagonal exchange} removes a diagonal of an (ideal) quadrangle and add the other diagonal of the quadrangle.

 Pick a maximal lamination $\hat{\nu}_{i, 0}$ of $\hat{F}_i$ such that \begin{itemize} \item for each leaf of $\hat{\nu}_{i, 0}$, its endpoints are at the puncture of $\hat{F}_i$, and \item every leaf of $\hat{\nu}_{i, 0}$ intersects each of $m_i$ and $m_{i +1}$ at most in a single point (Figure \ref{3-30no1}). \end{itemize} Then $\hat{\nu}_i$ is obtained by the infinite iteration of the Dehn twist of $\hat{\nu}_{i, 0}$ along $m_i$ and similarly $\hat{\nu}_{i+1}$ by the infinite iteration of the Dehn twist along $m_{i+1}$.
 The Dehn twists along $m_i$ and $m_{i +1}$ each correspond to a composition of two diagonal exchanges of $\hat{\nu}_{i, 0}$.
 Then we obtain a bi-infinite path in $T$ connecting $\hat{\nu}_i$ to $\hat{\nu}_{i+1}$.
 Then, there is a corresponding bi-infinite sequence $(\hat{\nu}_{i,j})_j$ of maximal laminations on $\hat{F}_i$ that converges to $\hat{\nu_i}$ as $j \to - \ify$ and to $\hat{\nu}_{i+1}$ as $j \to \ify$.